 The herbs dandelion root, ginger, and sage benefit the root chakra.
 Therefore, you can add sage to your cooking and drink dandelion root and ginger in tea.

 You can also find ready-made herbal teas specifically for the first chakra, such as this Organic Root Chakra Tea by Buddha Teas.
 It contains raspberry leaf, ashwagandha root, dandelion root, and hibiscus flower, all sourced organically.
 I recommend drinking this tea mindfully while meditating on the root chakra or repeating root chakra affirmations.

 Sacral Chakra – Svadhisthana

 The second chakra is located just below the navel.
-It is associated with our passion, creativity, pleasure, sensuality, and sexual desires and governs our emotions, connection, and intimacy.
+It is associated with our passion, creativity, pleasure, sensuality, and romantic desires and governs our emotions, connection, and intimacy.

 If we have a healthy sacral chakra, we can express our desires, experience deep relationships, and pursue our passions.
-However, an imbalanced sacral chakra not only stifles our creativity and sex drive but can cause many issues, particularly related to the reproductive system.
+However, an imbalanced sacral chakra not only stifles our creativity and physical desire but can cause many issues, particularly related to the reproductive system.

 Signs of a blocked sacral chakra include menstrual issues, frequent bladder infections, lower abdomen pain, and irritable bowel syndrome.
 In addition, chronic lower back pain and problems with the spleen and kidneys may also be associated with this chakra.